ebenzotoo/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-function that convert a string to an integer
+function that generates a random valid passwords for a program